 Abstract

 Background: Malaria in pregnancy remains a major public health challenge in Nigeria, contributing to maternal anemia, low birth weight, and adverse neonatal outcomes.
-Intermittent preventive treatment with sulfadoxine-pyrimethamine (IPTp-SP) and routine antenatal care (ANC) are key interventions for reducing these risks.
+Intermittent preventive treatment in pregnancy with sulfadoxine-pyrimethamine (IPTp-SP) and routine antenatal care (ANC) are key interventions for reducing these risks.
 Understanding pregnant women’s awareness and utilization of SP is critical to improving coverage and health outcomes.

 Methods: A cross-sectional facility-based survey was conducted in three secondary-level hospitals across Osun State.
 Pregnant women aged 18–49 years who had received at least one dose of SP and consented to participate were included.
 Using systematic sampling, 250 participants were recruited and interviewed with structured, validated questionnaires administered by trained research assistants.
 Data were collected using KoboCollect, stored securely, and analyzed descriptively with SPSS v23.
 Likert-scale responses were grouped into positive, neutral, and negative categories.
 Statistical significance was set at p<0.05.